Effective Date: June 28, 2006

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Support Service Centers.

 b.
-This NPD applies to audits performed by the GAO, OIG, and other executive branch audit organizations.
+This NPD applies to audits, reviews, evaluations and assessments performed by the GAO, OIG, and other executive branch audit organizations.

 c.
 This NPD does not apply to criminal or administrative investigations conducted by the GAO, OIG, or other Federal law enforcement agencies.